Bharadwaj-R/NodeMCU-and-Arduino-Cloud/README.md

 Another possible solution is to use Arduino IDE offline application.
 As mentioned above, head over to the Full Editor and from the three-dot menu, select `Download Sketch` option.
 Once download finishes, extract the `.zip` file and open the `.ino` file.
 Make sure you type in your WiFi details in the `arduino_secrets.h` file along with the secret key.
 Verify the device ID in `thingProperties.h` file.
 Try to compile and upload now.

 ***2. Code compiled and uploaded successfully, but NodeMCU doesn't connect to WiFi :***
-A possible issue can be one of these - incorrect WiFi SSID, Password, Device Secret Key, or even wrong device ID.
+A possible issue can be one of these - incorrect WiFi SSID, Password, Device Secret Key, or device ID.
 Verify all the details in the code.
 If all the previously mentioned parameters are correct, then check if the WiFi you are trying to connect is 2.4GHz or 5GHz frequency.
 Most of the NodeMCUs only support 2.4GHz frequency, so verify if the WiFi you provided is of 2.4GHz frequency.
 Allow atleast 10 seconds for the device to connect to WiFi.

 ***3. Arduino Cloud doesn't detect my NodeMCU :***
 Firstly, check if Arduino Create Agent is running in the background.
 If not, then download and open the Arduino Create Agent.
 Your device must be detected now.
 If the problem still persists, try uploading a sample code to the NodeMCU using Arduino IDE offline.
 If the latter is not successful too, then install/update the drivers of the NodeMCU and try again.
 If nothing from the above works, maybe the NodeMCU is a faulty one.
 Exchange it for a new device.